datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 --- type:NormalExercise xp:100 skills:1,3  key:a72c7124db
 ## Combining data into one

-Before we start manipulating Yelp ratings, we first need to combine the three data sets we just explored so we can understand and adapt the data more effectively.
+Before manipulating the Yelp ratings, you first need to combine the three data sets that were just explored so you can understand and adapt the data more effectively.

 The data sets form the previous exercise, `reviews`, `users`, and `businesses`, are data frames, R's way of representing a dataset.
-We can combine a data frame in many ways, but for this exercise we don't want any missing data, let's say a business without a review.
-So we will use the `inner_join()` function from the `dplyr` package to combine the three data sets.
+You can combine a data frame in many ways, but for this exercise you don't want any missing data, let's say a business without a review.
+So you will use the `inner_join()` function from the `dplyr` package to combine the three data sets.
 The function `inner_join()` combines two data sets by finding columns with identical labels and then only combining the rows that are in both independent data sets.

 Let's see how it works!

 The 3 data frames are already loaded into your workspace.
 Apply `inner_join()` to the `reviews` and the `users` data sets first.
 Don't forget to name that newly combined data set.
 Next apply `inner_join()` again but with the newly created data set and the final data set from the previous exercise `businesses`.

 Once the data sets have been combined it can be helpful to explore the data some.
-Using `summary` we can get a better feel for the variables that are in out data and the types data we have to use.
+Using `summary` you can get a better feel for the variables that are in out data and the types data you have to use.

 *** =instructions